earthly/earthly/README.md

 **⛓ Parallelism that just works** - *builds in parallel without special considerations the user has to make*

-**🏘 Mono and Poly-repo friendly** - *ability to split the build definitions across a vast project hierarchy*
+**🏘 Mono and Poly-repo friendly** - *ability to split the build definitions across vast project hierarchies*

 **💾 Shared caching** - *share build cache between CI runners*